January 16, 2018

 Main Duties will include:

-Co-working with other pricing support and customer services staff
+Liaising internally with other energy advisors and customer services staff

-All other such tasks as may be reasonably expected as instructed by the management team or Pricing Team Manager.
+All other such tasks as may be reasonably expected as instructed by the management team or Call Centre Manager.

 Excellent interpersonal, organisational and communication skills